wirecard/woocommerce-ee/wirecard-woocommerce-extension/readme.txt

 4. Wirecard Transaction Detailview for Post-Processing Operations

 == List of contributors on Github ==
-- On this [link](https://github.com/wirecard/woocommerce-ee/graphs/contributors) you can see the list of developers who helped to develop this plugin.
+Follow this [link](https://github.com/wirecard/woocommerce-ee/graphs/contributors) to see the team responsible for the development of this extension.

 == Changelog ==
 - Add giropay payment method